Events in Tehran

 Tehran Marathon

-Dates vary yearly Starts at Azadi Square
+Dates vary yearly Starts Azadi Stadium

 Book Ahead sports